 Kansas City, Missouri.

-Home to great barbecue, the reigning American League champion Royals, and Schlitterbahn – the site of the world’s tallest water slide.
+Home to great barbecue, the reigning American League champion Royals, and Schlitterbahn Water Park.

 But Kansas City is also home to, well, homes.
 And not just any homes, but abandoned homes.
 Lots of them.